Histamine Intolerance, MCAD / MCAS and How Dietary Changes Help

 More Info?

-If you have been diagnosed with histamine-intolerance or mast cell activation disorder (MCAD) or suspect you may have one of these, I can help.
+If you have been diagnosed with histamine-intolerance or mast cell activation disorder (MCAD) or suspect you may have one of these, I can help by providing you with nutrition education to make the needed dietary changes to help minimize symptoms.

 You can find out more about the packages and hourly consultations I offer by clicking here and if you would like additional information, please send me a note using the Contact Me form above and I will reply as soon as I can.